 - update your files – paperwork, staff details, websites, review assets, etc.

 - prepare an information kit for prospective purchasers

 Other factors to consider when selling your business include when is the best time to sell and whether you should make use of a broker or other professional to maximise selling opportunities.

 Business brokers specialise in selling businesses, and have the processes in place to advertise your business to a wide range of potential buyers.
 Professional service providers such as accountants, business consultants and lawyers also have many potential buyers among their clients.

 The SA government website portal offers more advice for preparing to exit a business.

 What is your business worth?

-Valuing a business is an art rather than a science.
-Valuations may be based on multiples of turnover or profit, or on the value of the assets owned by the business.
-Accountants or business brokers will generally look at what similar businesses in your industry are selling for.
+Valuing a business is more often described as an art than a science.
+Valuations may be based on multiples of turnover or profit or on the value of the assets owned by the business.
+Accountants or business brokers will generally look at what similar businesses in your industry are selling for and they will also consider the intangible asset of goodwill of the business.
 In the end, what matters is the price a prospective purchaser is willing to pay.

 Be realistic in your expectations.
 Price is not the only negotiating point.
 The timing and specific structure of the deal are also useful negotiating points, as are the business name, ensuring loyal staff are retained, and payment terms.

 Finding a buyer